Zacks Investment Research Lowers Cypress Environmental Partners (NYSE:CELP) to Sell

-Zacks Investment Research cut shares of Cypress Environmental Partners (NYSE:CELP) from a hold rating to a sell rating in a research note published on Monday morning, Zacks.com reports.
+Zacks Investment Research downgraded shares of Cypress Environmental Partners (NYSE:CELP) from a hold rating to a sell rating in a research report report published on Monday, Zacks.com reports.

 According to Zacks, “Cypress Energy Partners, L.P. offers saltwater disposal and other water and environmental services to U.S. onshore oil and natural gas producers and trucking companies primarily in North Dakota and west Texas.
 The Company operates in two segments: Water and Environmental Services and Pipeline Inspection and Integrity Services.
 It also provides independent pipeline inspection and integrity services to producers and pipeline companies.
 Cypress Energy Partners, L.P. is headquartered in Tulsa, Oklahoma. “